zocker-160/ifm/doc/vars.rst

    * - ``room_width``
      - float
      - 0.8
-     - xxx
+     - Proportion of the room space that's taken up by the room width.
+       Should be less than 1 or you'll have no space left for link lines.
      - :ref:`ps <ps>` :ref:`fig <fig>` :ref:`tk <tk>`

    * - ``room_height``
      - float
      - 0.65
-     - Proportion of the room space that's taken up by the room dimensions.
+     - Proportion of the room space that's taken up by the room height.
-       These values should be less than 1 or you'll have no space left for link lines.
+       Should be less than 1 or you'll have no space left for link lines.
      - :ref:`ps <ps>` :ref:`fig <fig>` :ref:`tk <tk>`

    * - ``room_colour``